rohandaxini/questions-to-interviewer/README.md

 - When was the last time you promoted someone on your team?
 How did it happen?
 - How do you nurture psychological safety in your team?
 - When was the last time you supported a direct report's growth, even if it meant leaving your team or company?
+- How do you protect your team from unrealistic deadlines?
+- How do you protect your team from burnout?
+- Describe your most recent 1:1.

 ## Technology Specific Questions
 - How do you ship things to production? i.e. what is your typical process for shipping to a live app?